vjik/codeception-db-populator/README.md

 [![static analysis](https://github.com/vjik/codeception-db-populator/workflows/static%20analysis/badge.svg)](https://github.com/vjik/codeception-db-populator/actions?query=workflow%3A%22static+analysis%22)
 [![License](https://poser.pugx.org/vjik/codeception-db-populator/license)](/LICENSE)

-[Codeception](https://codeception.com/) DB module addon for handy populate database.
+[Codeception](https://codeception.com/) DB module addon that helps you to tune database populations.
-Load only the tables and data that are needed for the current test.
-This will allow you to create and run tests faster.
+So for a test you could load only needed tables or rows.
+As a result it dramatically reduces the total execution time.

 ## Requirements